 “Is joint custody good for the child?” many parents question.
 Most judges prefer joint custody arrangements because they allow both parents to be involved in their child’s life and education.

 However, in some cases, a joint custody arrangement is not in the best interests of the kid.
 A judge, for example, is unlikely to grant shared physical custody to parents who live hundreds of miles apart and cannot get along.
-A judge is also unlikely to grant a parent with a history of domestic abuse joint legal custody.
-The circumstances of your family will determine if shared custody is appropriate in your case.

 Conclusion